 Most triathletes have one thing in common - they are competitive.
 The elitists in the sport have their eyes on a podium position.
 At the same time, the majority strive mightily to beat their personal best (PB).
-Each time an event comes around, you get that adrenalin rush to test your DNA limits and extend your endurance capacity.
+Each time an event comes around, you get that adrenalin rush to test your DNA limits and extend your triathlon capacity.
 Sound familiar?

 Between the three stages - swimming, cycling, and running - the contestants change gear and clothing.
 It is part and parcel of the race, and the clock does not wait for you to do it.
 So, the quicker you can get in and out of the transition area ready to tackle the challenges before you, the better.
 Indeed, it is frequently the make or break of achieving your goal.
 The top triathletes get through the swim cycle transition in less than sixty seconds, while the average competitor takes close to three times longer.
 Against this backdrop, the difference between first and second or missing your PB is probably a matter of only a few seconds.